w3c/testtwf-website/docs/github-101.md

     for different platforms.

 3. Configure your settings so your commits are properly labeled:

-    * On Mac or Linux or Solaris, open the Terminal.
+    On Mac or Linux or Solaris, open the Terminal.

-    * Or on Windows, open Git Bash (From the Start Menu > Git > Git Bash)
+    On Windows, open Git Bash (From the Start Menu > Git > Git Bash).

-    * At the prompt, type:
+    At the prompt, type:

         $ git config --global user.name "Your Name"

     _This will be the name that is displayed with your test submissions_

-    * Next, type:
+    Next, type:

         $ git config --global user.email "your_email@address.com"

     _This should be the email address you used to create the account in Step 1._

-    * Next, type:
+    Next, type:

         $ git config --global push.default upstream

     This ensures that git push will never unintentionally create or update a remote branch.

 4. (Optional) If you don't want to enter your username and password every time you talk to the remote server, you'll need to set up password caching.